mariokreitz/game_dev/README.md

 Each folder documents my progress with code snippets, notes, and setup instructions.
 It’s my learning playground, capturing every new skill and concept as I grow in game development and web graphics!

+## Project: Raven Hunter

+["Raven Hunter"](https://github.com/AndreiDoroshin/raven-hunter) brings these elements together, focusing on Canvas animation, collision detection, and dynamic effects, and lets me track how these skills evolve with each project.
+It’s both a practice ground and a showcase of my progress in game development.

 ## Credits

 The flying creatures art assets were created by [Bevouliin](https://bevouliin.com/).
 Check out his website for more game art assets! 🎨